 Congrats!
 You now have a goal that means a great deal to you. (and it has to, or it won’t happen).

 I promise you, this WORKS.
 I see it all the time in my clients.
 They regain their commitment, set their intentions, and go on to achieve some truly amazing things.
 Without going through this simple process of reflection and planning, I never would have accomplished some of my greatest personal records, either.
 So let's get going!

 Let’s open your calendar and get creative.
 You may find that the goal you've been telling yourself means something isn't actually so, and that's pretty common.
 Make it meaningful.
 You might find that the next 3 months is flooded with houseguests and travel, so consistent exercise is going to be a challenge.
 What else can you commit to that will get you to where you want to go?
 How can you measure your progress in a way that makes sense to you?

 Jot down your plan on pen and paper and keep it somewhere you'll see it.
 This is a really exciting moment and you'll want to remind yourself of your new commitment!

-Next week I'll share how to actually STICK WITH your goal.
+In the next blog post I'll share how to actually STICK WITH your goal.
 Subscribe below so you don't miss out, and let me know if you need help in the comments below!